 Fresh out of college, a numbers pusher working at the corporate headquarters of a Fortune 500 Company, I was determined to climb the ladder with gusto.
 My colleagues?
 Almost entirely male.
 Fierce competitors.
-In the 1980’s, “dress for success” meant women donned a uniform of conformity: navy blue or charcoal gray skirt suits topped by crisp starched white shirts and dark silk bow ties.
+In the 1980’s, “dress for success” meant women donned a uniform of conformity: navy blue or charcoal gray skirt suits topped by crisp, white shirts and dark silk bow ties.

 When each week drew to a close, I collected all of the regional sales projections, prepared a forecast for monthly revenue, scrutinized the results with my manager, and accompanied him as he presented my forecast to the group Vice President.
-I always wore my favorite suit on Friday: a gray, four-season wool with subtle pinstripes.
+I always wore my favorite suit on presentation day: a gray, four-season wool with subtle pinstripes.
 The pencil skirt skimmed without announcing my hips, while the long jacket made me look and feel tall.
-On this particular day, I paired my suit with a white blouse tucked securely at the waist, topped by a navy and burgundy paisley patterned bow tie.
+On this particular day, I paired my suit with a freshly starched, white blouse tucked securely at the waist, topped by a navy and burgundy paisley patterned bow tie.
 Consummate professional.

 Fridays were often action packed and as usual, I only had time for one bathroom break just before lunch.
 My coveted pencil skirt was too tight to pull up.
-I unzipped it, pulled it down, finished my bathroom business, tucked in my shirt and slipped to the corporate cafeteria to join my colleagues.
+I unzipped it, tugged it down, finished my bathroom business, tucked in my shirt and slipped to the corporate cafeteria to join my colleagues.

 After lunch, tasks bubbled nonstop.
-A shirt sleeves afternoon, I draped my suit jacket onto a hangar while negotiating on the phone, and ran back and forth between offices to verify projections, navigate the rapids, and shoot through the chaos.
+A shirt sleeves afternoon, I draped my suit jacket onto a hangar while negotiating on the phone, and ran back and forth between offices to verify projections, navigate the changes, and shoot through the chaos.

 Just as I slid away to relieve my aching bladder, the waitress approached.
 “Honey, your zipper is down,” she said.